 Let’s tally up the value you’ll get when you open the Amex Hilton Aspire.
 (I’m just talking about the big-ticket items here; we’re not counting the points you’ll accumulate with daily spending.)

-150,000 Hilton points = approximately $750 in free Hilton stays (you can read how we find the value of Hilton points here).
-Boom!
+150,000 Hilton points = approximately $750 in free Hilton stays (we estimate Hilton points value to be around 0.5 cents each (though they can be worth far, far more if you’re familiar with the best use of Hilton points).
 For the first year, you’re already $300 ahead of the $450 annual fee.
 But every year you’ll get:

 - $250 annual airline credit